AvaloniaUI/AvaloniaVSCode/src/vscode-avalonia/README.md

 1. Previewer may take up to 10 seconds to activate for the first time if you’re using Avalonia `v0.10.*`
 2. You must build the project before using the preivewer
 3. Previewer may not be visible first time; switch to XAML code tab or save the file

+## Troubleshooting guide

+Common issues

+**The previewer is stuck on `Generate Assets` message**

+Close the VS Code, build you solution or project manually from a terminal.
+Use `dotnet build` command.

+Reopen the VS Code and load your project folder

+**My solution does not have an executable project**

+The extension does not work with workspace with only library project.
+Please use `avalonia.xplat` template or create an Avalonia app and add your library project to the app